danfuzz/samizdat/doc/language-guide/04-operators.md

 the expression's result is also a void.

-In order to make it convenient to define control-structure-like functions, any number of closure literals may follow the closing parenthesis.
+In order to make it convenient to define control-structure-like functions, any number of block closure literals may follow the closing parenthesis.
 All such closures are taken to be additional arguments to the function.
 For example, `foo(bar) { baz }` means the same thing as `foo(bar, { baz })`.

 If there are no arguments (including no closure arguments), parentheses are required to unambiguously indicate that function application is to be